menu

 Demographics

 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Covington residents report their race to be White.
-Important ancestries of people in Covington include German, Irish, English, Welsh, and Italian.
+The greatest number of Covington residents report their race to be White, followed by Native American.
+Important ancestries of people in Covington include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Covington is English.
 Other important languages spoken here include Polish and Italian.